RolePlayingAuto/AutoXpSquire/README.md

 - Set the cooldown and cast time for skills and `Save Settings`

 ## Disclaimer
-- This script is meant to use in SinglePlayer game or on your own servers.
+- This script is meant to use in a SinglePlayer game or on your own servers.
 Don't use it to cheat on online games or break TOS.